May 29, 2026

 Public Funding and Tax Aspects (Germany)

-Some German states occasionally offer training subsidies for recognised professional development programs.
+Some German states occasionally offer training subsidies for recognized professional development programs.
 Coaching training may also be tax-deductible as professional education for self-employed coaches or employees developing job-relevant skills.
 Consult a tax advisor for guidance specific to your situation.

 Different ROI Paths